nashville-software-school/client-side-mastery/book-5-kneel-diamonds/chapters/IJ_JSON_SERVER.md

 ## Introduction to JSON Database

 For our client-side applications, we will be using a JSON file to simulate a structured database, similar to what you'd find in a real-world application.
-While it won't have the full capabilities of a relational database like PostgreSQL or MySQL (we'll use one of these in the server-side portion of this course), it will allow us to work with data in a way that mimics how a backend stores and retrieves information.
+While it won't have the full capabilities of a relational database like PostgreSQL or MySQL (we'll set up one of these in the server-side portion of this course), it will allow us to work with data in a way that mimics how a backend stores and retrieves information.

 JSON (JavaScript Object Notation) is a lightweight data format that's easy for humans to read and write, and easy for machines to parse and generate.